Preppie! (video game)

 Preppie! was followed by a maze game, Preppie!
 II, from the same author in 1983.
-In January 2016, Russ Wetmore released the source code for both games.
+A third game in the series was mentioned in a 1983 interview, but never materialized.
+In 2016, Russ Wetmore released the source code for both Preppie! games.

 Gameplay

 Like Frogger, the player must cross lanes of traffic, then jump between floating objects to reach the other side of a river.
 The frog is recast as a preppy, and the setting moved to a country club where traffic consists of golf carts and reel mower-pushing groundskeepers.
 Canoes, logs, and alligators occupy the water.